-Keep a close eye on your personal belongings and hold on to them in public places such as internet cafes, train and bus stations
+- Keep a close eye on your personal belongings and hold onto them in public places such as internet cafes, and train and bus stations.

-Petty and violent crime Muggings, bag grabs from passing cars, and robberies including forced ATM withdrawals, sometimes accompanied by violence or the threat of violence, have increased throughout
+Petty and violent crimes Muggings, bag grabs from passing cars, and robberies including forced ATM withdrawals, sometimes accompanied by violence or the threat of violence, have increased throughout